Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/coledocument-class.md

 ### <a name="remarks"></a>Poznámky

-`OnEditChangeIcon`Vytvoří a spustí `COleChangeIconDialog` dialogové okno Změnit ikonu.
+`OnEditChangeIcon` vytvoří a spustí dialogové okno `COleChangeIconDialog` změnit ikonu.

 ##  <a name="oneditconvert"></a>COleDocument::OnEditConvert